Preventing Poor Spectator Behaviour

 With passions high and trophies on the line, finals season has a habit of bringing out the best and sometimes the worst in club supporters.

-Recent incidents involving fans, players, coaches and umpires has put the spotlight on local sport for all of the wrong reasons.
+Recent incidents involving fans, players, coaches and umpires have put the spotlight on local sport for all of the wrong reasons.

 Win, lose or draw, no club wants to be known for their bad behaviour.
 This finals season, use our tips to help set clear expectations for fans, members and visitors, reminding them of what it means to be a great supporter all year round.